-For people with diabetic neuropathy, this means keeping blood sugar levels in the normal range.
+For people with diabetic neuropathy, treatment means keeping blood sugar levels in the normal range.
 This usually requires dietary changes, oral medications, and often insulin injections.

 For people with other forms of neuropathy that cause burning feet, preventing further nerve damage is equally important.
-Specific burning feet treatments in these conditions include:
+Specific conditions and their treatments include:

 - Vitamin deficiency.
 Taking additional vitamin B12 orally or by injection can replace low levels of this nutrient.

-- Alcoholism.
-Stopping excessive alcohol intake prevents ongoing nerve damage and allows nerves to heal.
+Alcoholism.
+Stopping excessive drinking prevents ongoing nerve damage and allows nerves to heal.

 - Chronic kidney disease.
 Dialysis may be necessary to eliminate toxins causing neuropathy and burning feet symptoms.

-- Hypothyroidism.
-Taking oral synthetic thyroid hormone raises low thyroid levels, often reversing neuropathy and burning feet symptoms.
+Hypothyroidism.
+Taking oral thyroid hormone raises low thyroid levels, often reversing neuropathy as well as burning feet symptoms.

-Other pain medications are often necessary to reduce the severe discomfort some people experience from burning feet.
+Other pain medications may be necessary to reduce the severe discomfort some people experience from burning feet.
 Over-the-counter medicines like Advil, Aleve, Motrin IB, and Tylenol control pain in many people with burning feet.
-Prescription pain relievers like tramadol (Ultram) or low-dose opiates (narcotics) may be necessary for severe pain in people with burning feet.
+Prescription pain relievers like tramadol (Ultram) or low-dose opiates (narcotics) may be necessary for severe pain.